EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 ### Steps in Resuming Activity for an AVR board<!--! {#wake_fxn_avr} -->

-*Before* completing the [steps on wake for all boards](#steps-on-wake-for-all-boards) AVR boards start their wake routine with these steps.
+*Before* completing the [steps on wake for all boards](#steps-on-wake-for-all-boards), AVR boards start their wake routine with these steps:

 - Temporarily disables interrupts, so no mistakes are made when writing to the processor registers.
 - Re-enable all power modules (ie, the processor module clocks)